seal256/splendor/README.md

-# Monte Carlo Tree Search with Policy Network for Splendor table game
+# Monte Carlo Tree Search with Policy Network for Splendor board game

 Wide and shallow or tall and thin?
 Every Splendor player faces this strategic dilemma when building their card tableau.
 This repository explores whether an AlphaZero-inspired approach can provide the optimal answer through pure self-play reinforcement learning.
 We implement a neural network-guided Monte Carlo Tree Search (MCTS) system that learns to play limited Splendor variant from scratch, progressively improving its strategy through self-play.